-The Cherry G80-5000 keyboard was a mechanical keyboard the features split keyboard design for ergonomics.
-It may even be the first mechanical keyboard that not only features the split design (as Lexmark M15 did) but also allows the keyboard to be raised into the shape of a tent in which uTron keyboard has similar approach to.
+The Cherry G80-5000 keyboard is a mechanical keyboard that features split keyboard design for ergonomics.
+It may even be the first mechanical keyboard that not only features the split design (as Lexmark M15 did), but also allows the keyboard to be raised into the shape of a tent.
+In this aspect, the uTron keyboard has a similar approach.

 Pro Split ergonomic design

 The keyboard could be used either normally as a regular standard keyboard, or the keyboard be split apart (to prevent pressing the wrong keys with the wrong fingers for instance), or even be raised up as to not require one to have their palms resting on a much lower space.
 This basically gives one the advantage in possibly not "overstrain" their limbs when using the keyboard as well as encouraging the correct posture for typing.

 For people with large hands whom may find once the keyboard is split and/or raised can extend the spacebars simply by either pulling it or pushing it to desired length (or all the way if need be).